codesapienbe/pollinexus/docs/NOTEBOOK-SPEECH-NOTES.md

 - Sampling method effectiveness (diversity per record)
 - Validate numeric summaries match expectations (native-dominant system)

+#### Cell 5 Output Evaluation

+>> 📊 **EDA Results**: The output should show five main sections: "1️⃣ Dataset Overview" with statistics like total observations, unique bee species, plant species, collection sites, and study period.
+"2️⃣ Bee Native Status Distribution" should show native vs non-native bee counts and percentages (expecting around 97% native bees).
+"3️⃣ Plant Species Analysis" should show plant interaction records and list the top 10 most visited plants.
+"4️⃣ Seasonal Patterns" should show distribution across early.season, mid.season, and late.season.
+"5️⃣ Sampling Method Analysis" should show effectiveness of different sampling techniques with species diversity metrics.

+**💡 Simple Explanation**: This output is like getting a comprehensive "report card" for our data!
+It's similar to how a restaurant might analyze their performance: "How many customers do we have?" (dataset overview), "What types of customers visit us?" (bee distribution), "What dishes are most popular?" (plant analysis), "When are we busiest?" (seasonal patterns), and "Which service methods work best?" (sampling analysis).
+This gives us a complete picture of what's happening in our bee-plant ecosystem!

 ### 2.5 Data Visualizations
 >>
 >> I render a compact dashboard to communicate patterns at a glance.